-The Social Impact Scholars is looking to provide consulting services to small businesses who positively impact their communities.
-SIS companies are for-profit enterprises that typically address at least one of the Sustainable Development Goals (SDG’s) in their mission statement (or would like to).
+The Social Impact Scholars is looking to consult with small businesses that positively impact their communities.
+SIS companies are typically for-profit enterprises that address at least one of the Sustainable Development Goals (SDG’s) in their mission statement (or would like to).

-We are looking to consult with SME’s who fit one or more of these categories:
+We are looking to consult with SMEs who:

 Student Engagements Workflow

-Of course, you are welcome to interact with the students as much as you’d like!
+Of course, you are welcome to interact with the students (including in person) as much as you’d like!

 The students are managed and mentored by a number of individuals, including a Team Lead (who has received Management Skills training), mentors in the business world (typically NYU alumni), and Brian Hanssen, Executive Director of the Social Impact Scholars and Clinical Professor of Business at New York University.